-One of the religious buildings of the XVII century in Samarkand – the Sherdor madrassah is part of the Registan architectural ensemble.
-For several centuries, the madrassah was a famous Muslim educational institution, where outstanding philosophers and theologians studied.
+One of the religious buildings of the XVII century in Samarkand – the Sherdor madrasah is part of the Registan architectural ensemble.
+For several centuries, the madrasah was a well-known Muslim educational institution, where outstanding philosophers and theologians studied.

-The Madrasah was built by the order of the local governor Yalangtush Bakhadur on the place of the dismantled khankah of Ulugbek.
-Samarkand architect Abduljabbar was involved in the construction and the decor was executed by the master Mukhammad Abbas.
+The madrasah was built by order of Ashtarkhanid Yalantgush Bahadur on the site of the dismantled khanaka of Ulughbek in 1619-1636.
+The Samarkand architect Abdulzhabbor was involved in the construction, and the decoration was made by the master Muhammad Abbas.

-The design is made in the traditional Central Asian style, and the main facade impresses with the grand entrance portal topped with a pointed arch.
+The design is made in the traditional Central Asian style, and the main facade impresses with a grand entrance portal topped with a pointed arch.

-The size of the Sherdor madrasah and the Ulugbek madrasah located opposite it are almost the same.
-According to the architect's idea, the buildings were supposed to be a mirror image of each other.
-However, over the time, the terrain of the area has been slightly changed, so Sherdor became slightly lower than Ulugbek madrasah.
-The decor of the building is painted with sayings of the prophet Mukhammad and the fragments from the Holy Koran.
+The dimensions of the Sherdor madrasah and the Ulugbek madrasah located opposite it are almost the same.
+According to the architect's idea, the buildings were supposed to be a mirror image of each other, a unique "kosh" technique was used here.